Your questions answered

 If your household does produce a lot of nappies you can purchase nappy sacks, which can be used for nappy waste only.

 Sacks cost 55p each and can be bought over the phone from Veolia on 0203 567 6900 who will post them to you (with an additional postage charge).
 Find out more about nappy sacks.

-Why is my black-lidded bin changing to fortnightly collections?
+Why has my black-lidded bin changed to fortnightly collections?

 Around 60% of household waste can be recycled and doesn’t need to go in the black bin

 By collecting recyclables and food waste every week, most household waste will be taken away weekly, leaving more space in the black bin for waste that cannot be recycled

 As people are recycling more, over three quarters of councils now collect non-recyclable waste fortnightly or less frequently.

 I need assistance with putting my bins out for collection